 Business Use Cases

 Business use cases represent typical processing that occurs in federal business operations.
-Business use cases are formed by combining business scenarios that could occur together with an end-to-end business process.
-For example use case 040.FFM.L2.02 Four-Way Match includes scenarios for four-way matching of accounts payable invoices and Prompt Payment Act calculations.
+Business use cases are formed by combining business scenarios that could occur together within an end-to-end business process.
+For example, use case 040.FFM.L2.02 Four-Way Match includes scenarios for four-way matching of accounts payable invoices and Prompt Payment Act calculations.

-- Interactions between FFM and other services areas
+- interactions between FFM and other Functional Areas

-- Business events to be accomplished by both FFM and other service areas
+- business events to be accomplished by both FFM and other Functional Areas